 - Potential risks from natural disasters

-This is important: Never intentionally hide anything.
+This is important: Never intentionally hide anything from prospective buyers.

 Doing so could result in a lawsuit.